It's none of your business

 Faustão took advantage of the gap to question Moacyr about his intimate life, but he did not expect that his colleague would have a sharp answer to give him.

 “But wait, you [Max Fercondini] talk to Moacyr, because Moacyr has been married a few times, how many times does Moacyr?”, asked the presenter.
-Without a second thought, the 85-year-old comedian replied: “It’s none of your business”drawing laughter from the Band audience.
+Without thinking twice, the 85-year-old comedian replied: “It’s none of your business”drawing laughter from the Band audience.

+Faustão appears in a rare photo with his 14-year-old youngest son who looks exactly like him: “The copy”

 Son of Faustão says what he thinks of his mother and presenter shoots at the Band: “Go face her on the way back!”